 Nylon and wool fibers must at all times be groomed after wet cleaning and just before drying, this will remove any wand marks or swirls from rotary machines.
 These fibers will take a water set which makes it impossible to remove these nap shadings.

-This has to be done as quickly as possible in order to avoid resoiling, mildew and odors.
-The drying time can be reduced by using air movers and ventilation.
+Done as quickly as possible in order to avoid resoiling, mildew and odors.
+Also reduce drying times using air movers and proper ventilation.

 Dry Soil Elimination

-Primary Areas – Areas of more foot traffic ought to be vacuumed day-to-day
+Primary Areas – Areas of more foot traffic vacuumed day-to-day

-Secondary Areas – Areas of less foot traffic ought to be vacuumed no less than weekly
+Secondary Areas – Areas of lesser foot traffic vacuumed no less than weekly

 Dry Soil Elimination Equipment